Definition

 • Error codes.

-Tests should also be constructed to ensure users can't affect the application in unexpected ways, the API can handle the expected user load, and the API can work across multiple browsers and devices.
-The test should analyze the results of nonfunctional tests as well, including performance and security.
+Tests should also be constructed to ensure users can't affect the application unexpectedly, the API can handle the expected user load and work across multiple browsers and devices.
+The test should also analyze the results of nonfunctional tests including performance and security.

 Types of API tests

 Various types of tests can be performed to ensure the API is working appropriately.
-Tests range from general to specific analyses of the software.
-Below are some examples of these tests.
+Tests range from general to specific analyses of the software and testing can be automated or conducted manually.
+Manual testing is typically done without using test scripts but automated testing uses tools, frameworks and test scripts.

 1. Validation testing

 Validation testing analyzes API projects based on three distinct sets of criteria: the API's usability as a product, its transactional behavior and its operational efficiency.
-Here are some typical questions asked during validation testing:
+The following are some typical questions asked during validation testing:

 • Is the API designed in a way that meets its product goals or solves the problem it's supposed to?